Castlevania: Symphony of the Night: Re-releases

-A prototype port for the Game.com was developed but never commercially released.
+A port of the game was planned for release on the Game.com, but was cancelled during development.
+An in-progress prototype of the game was discovered and released onto the internet in 2022.

 In 2006, Konami announced that the PlayStation version of the game would be ported to the Xbox 360, distributed via Xbox Live Arcade.
 The game was ported by Backbone Entertainment.
 It was the first Xbox Live Arcade title to exceed the 50 MB file size restriction for games on the service at the time.
 Xbox Live Arcade group manager Greg Canessa stated that an exception was made for Symphony of the Night to "ensure that the gameplay experience is the best it can be".
 This version was released on March 21, 2007.
 As with most Xbox Live Arcade games, Castlevania: Symphony of the Night features leaderboards that track players' progress through the castle and features 12 achievements worth 200 points.
 To save space, all full motion video sequences were removed from the North American and European versions of the game.
 They have since been returned to the Japanese version, which is approximately 25 megabytes larger.
 While the unpatched version on Xbox Live Arcade still featured "I Am the Wind" as the game's closing music, a later patch replaced it with "Admiration Towards the Clan", the closing song in Castlevania: Lament of Innocence due to licensing reasons.
 This patch also fixed a distorted background image in one ending.
 In 2009, Konami released Castlevania: Symphony of the Night alongside Super Contra and Frogger on the Konami Classics Vol. 1 compilation for Xbox 360.